pulumi/terraform-provider-aws/website/docs/r/sns_topic.html.markdown

 The following arguments are supported:

 * `name` - (Optional) The name of the topic.
 Topic names must be made up of only uppercase and lowercase ASCII letters, numbers, underscores, and hyphens, and must be between 1 and 256 characters long.
 For a FIFO (first-in-first-out) topic, the name must end with the `.fifo` suffix.
-If omitted, Terraform will assign a random, unique name.
+If omitted, this provider will assign a random, unique name.
 Conflicts with `name_prefix`
 * `name_prefix` - (Optional) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`
 * `display_name` - (Optional) The display name for the topic
 * `policy` - (Optional) The fully-formed AWS policy as JSON.
-For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://learn.hashicorp.com/terraform/aws/iam-policy).
 * `delivery_policy` - (Optional) The SNS delivery policy.
 More on [AWS documentation](https://docs.aws.amazon.com/sns/latest/dg/DeliveryPolicies.html)
 * `application_success_feedback_role_arn` - (Optional) The IAM role permitted to receive success feedback for this topic
 * `application_success_feedback_sample_rate` - (Optional) Percentage of success to sample